Locations: Various throughout San Joaquin County.

 Observe and document children’s growth, conduct developmental screenings/assessments, and submit paperwork/reports within specified time frames (e.g. 30, 45 and 90 days, etc.).

 Prepare individualized education plans specifying developmental goals and activities while making appropriate adaptations as needed in the environment and curriculum for each child, including children with disabilities.

-Assist in implementing program funding specific goals and objectives into the lesson plan curriculum.
+Implement program funding specific goals and objectives into the lesson plan curriculum.

 Consider CLASS domains and dimensions when planning activities to promote optimal teacher-child interactions.

-Provide a curriculum that supports and encourages acceptance and respect of gender, culture, language, ethnicity and family composition.
+Provide a curriculum that supports and encourages acceptance and respect of gender, culture, language, ethnicity, and family composition.

 3. Provide an interesting and varied physical environment